Topzle Topzle

 Objectives

 Restrict property rights and compensation in case the state takes over private property.
 However, the Supreme Court quashed a part of Article 31C (4) to the extent it took away the power of judicial review.
 This was done in the landmark case of Kesavananda Bharati v.
-State of Kerala (1973) 4 SCC 225 which for the first time enunciated the Basic structure doctrine.
+State of Kerala (1973) 4 SCC 225 which for the first time enunciated the Basic str

 26th